kfahn22/mandelbulb/README.md

 # Crystal Mandelbulb

-## This code uses a shader to render a static image of the mandelbulb in P5.js.
+## This code uses a shader to render the mandelbulb in P5.js.
 It is based on the Coding Train Mandelbulb challenge by Daniel Shiffman.
 It also incorporates code written by Inigo Quilez and Jamie Wong.

 ## 1. The Spherical function and mandelbulbSDF track as closely as possible to the code written by Daniel Shiffman.